mario-to-lowercase/MicroDoc/pages/welcome.md

 ### 📂 File-Based Storage

-Instead of using databases, Microblog stores content as individual Markdown files:
+Instead of using databases, MicroDoc stores content as individual Markdown files:

 - **Simplicity**: No database setup, configuration, or management required.
 - **Version Control Integration**: Easily track changes to your content using Git or other version control systems.